RAZOR WIRE - Serbia

 © Ben Owen-Browne

 I'm an Italian documentary photographer based in London focusing on human rights and migration.I have a fascination with people's life stories and the warmth of human connections.
 I am particularly drawn to what makes us so different yet so similar, across cultures and life journeys.
-I love finding beauty in ordinary places and the familiar amidst the fragments of our incoherent world.Relying on a small camera that I can never fully hide behind, I have worked in a variety of places.
+I love finding beauty in ordinary places and the familiar amidst the fragments of our incoherent world.Relying on a small camera, I have worked in a variety of places.
 In the suburbs of Kuala Lumpur, in Malaysia, where those who have fled conflict and persecution cannot be granted refugee status and are forced into a life in limbo; in the squats in the Balkans where migrant men, women and children get stuck during their journey towards Europe; on the beaches of the Canary Islands, the destination for thousands of people who every year set off in flimsy boats from the coast of West Africa, facing what is probably the most dangerous journey into Europe.My work has been published in a range of print and online magazines and newspapers such as Al Jazeera English, Balkan Insight, Altreconomia, Solomon and El Salto and I have been commissioned as a photographer by several NGOs.
 My photography has won the 2021 Portrait of Humanity award and received an honourable mention in Photography 4 Humanity Global Prize 2020, supported by the Human Rights agency of the United Nations.
 In 2022 I was shortlisted for the Marilyn Stafford FotoReportage Award and in 2022 and 2023 for the International Women in Photo Association Award.In 2024 the Council of Ravenna commissioned my exhibition and catalogue on the Balkan route Along the border for the Festival delle Culture.

 2023 International Women in Photo Association Award, Shortlisted